nur-zaman/valorantGPT/README.md

 ## Contributing

 Contributions are welcome!
 If you have any ideas, suggestions, or improvements, feel free to open an issue or submit a pull request.

+## Legal
+This project is not affiliated with Riot Games or any of its employees and therefore does not reflect the views of said parties.
+This is purely a fan-made project to enhance VALORANT's inventory management.

+Riot Games does not endorse or sponsor this project.
+Riot Games, and all associated properties are trademarks or registered trademarks of Riot Games, Inc.